 - I will work out for 30 minutes a day for the next 100 days.
 After that, I will continue to work out 4 days a week until the end of the year.

-- I will make 30 cold calls per day per week.
+- I will make 30 cold calls per day for 40 weeks.
 I’ll do the cold calls first thing in the morning.
 This will help me scale my business quickly and I’ll become a better communicator.

 - I will practice piano for 30 minutes a day for the next 12 weeks.
 I’ll work with a teacher to speed up my progress and practice chords and scales to improve at a faster rate.

 - I will do public speaking once a month.
 I’ll attend a toastmasters meeting 3 weeks a month to gain practice.
 I will reach out to 2 networking groups a week to line this up.

 How to set S.M.A.R.T.
 Goals With a Growth Mindset

 One popular method of goal setting is S.M.A.R.T. goals.
 What does the acronym S.M.A.R.T. stand for?

 Let’s briefly look at each area and how we can approach them using a growth mindset.

 Saying, I want to be fit someday, I want to get more business, or I want to be rich some day is extremely vague.
 You can go through the exercise by working backward from your goals.
 Set a larger goal to make $100,000, but then come up with the actions you’d need to take to hit that target.
 Create specific actions that you can carry out.

 It’s important that you can track your progress toward reaching your goals.
 You should know when you’re 25%, 50%, and 100% of the way to your goal.
 Seeing progress in your business and your life is motivating and a key element of hitting your goals.
 Create a document (it can be on the computer but I prefer printed documents) where you can check off your progress.